 Small business owners need to be proactive and keep track of everything to achieve the best results possible.
 However, not many of them are willing to take a step out of their day-to-day running of the business to set up a winning sales strategy.
 Implementing an effective sales process is crucial in converting leads to sales.
 Keep these helpful tips in mind when dealing with leads, and you are sure to win them over.

-Similarly, keep creating great offers, CTAs, landing pages, and forms.
+Similarly, keep creating great offers, CTAs, landing pages, soliciting customer reviews, and forms.
 Also, remember to use social media platforms effectively.
 Last but not least, never stop testing.
 The more you tweak and test every step of your inbound lead generation process, the more you’ll improve lead quality and increase revenue for your small business.

 If you need more advice on how to run your business, be sure to check out my consulting page to further learn about how I can help your business succeed within a new digital market.